Yellow Crane Tower: Tourism

 The tower and its surroundings have been marked as Yellow Crane Tower Park.
 There are tour services that can be hired for a fee at the entrance.
 The top of the tower has a broad view of its surroundings and the Yangtze River.
 Yellow Crane Tower is considered one of the Four Great Towers of China.
 In its modern version, it has the appearance of an ancient tower but is built of modern materials, including an elevator.
 Each level has its own display.
 To the east on the hill, a large temple bell may be rung by tourists for a small fee.
 There are court dances in the western yard during the week-long National Day of the People's Republic of China celebration.
 The tower is classified as an AAAAA scenic area by the China National Tourism Administration.
-At the south side of the tower, there is a statue of Yue Fei because he was garrison around this area in Song Dynasty.
+At the south side of the tower, there is a statue of Yue Fei because he was the garrison around this area in Song Dynasty.